torypages/global-git-hooks/readme.md

 The installation will alter the git global hooks path to point to this project so that when hooks run this project will be run first.
-After running any code from this project, the hooks local to project that the commit being executed on will be called.
+After running any code from this project, the hooks local to project that the commit is being executed on will be called.

 Commit for YourProject -> global-git-hooks hook is executed -> global-git-hooks